 Make Sure It’s Not Just The Display

-Plug your iPhone into your computer and open iTunes.
+If your iPhone still won’t turn on, plug your iPhone into your computer and open iTunes (PCs and Macs running macOS 10.14 or older) or Finder (Macs running macOS 10.15 or newer).
 Does iTunes recognize your iPhone?
 If it does, back up your iPhone right away.
 If there’s a serious hardware problem, this might be your last chance to back up your data.

 For those of us who’ve dropped our iPhones and got away with it, iPhones are tough.
 For people whose iPhones stopped working after they watched their daughter’s softball game in the rain, iPhones are fragile.
 Drops and spills can cause damage that stops iPhones from turning on.